maxijabase/sm-restart-on-update/README.md

 # Restart On Update

-A SourceMod plugin for Team Fortress 2 servers that creates a visible countdown and prevents player joins when Steam requests a server restart.
+A SourceMod plugin for Source servers that creates a visible countdown and prevents player joins when Steam requests a server restart.

 ## Description

 This plugin hooks into the SteamPawn API to detect when the Steam master servers report that your server is outdated.
 When this happens, the plugin will:

-- Display a 60-second countdown on all players' HUD
+- Display a 60-second countdown on all players' HUD (customizable time)
 - Prevent new players from joining during the countdown
 - Execute the `_restart` command when the countdown ends

+> [!WARNING]
+> You're responsible for making sure your server gets updated when `_restart` is executed, this plugin only provides automation for that.

 ## Requirements